 In order to become a Registered Dietitian Nutritionist (RDN) a student must complete the following steps.

 - Complete a baccalaureate degree at an accredited institution.

 - Complete the additional DPD required courses.
 The DPD curriculum at SDSU requires a student to complete these courses to be verified by the DPD Director before he or she can enroll in a dietetic internship.

 - Apply for, be accepted into, and complete an accredited dietetic internship.
 Typically, an internship program will run six to twelve months in length.

-- Complete and pass the registration (RD) examination.
+- Complete and pass the registration (RDN) examination.